-Computer Usage/Internet/Network: (Please refer to the "District" pages of the Family Handbook.)
+Computer Usage/Internet/Network: Parent and Student will sign a Chromebook Agreement at the beginning of the school year.
+(Please refer to the "District" pages of the Family Handbook and the Chromebook Guide on the district website.)

 Crisis Plan: (Please refer to the "District" pages of the Family Handbook.)